aheissenberger/serverless-appsync-offline/README.md

 * Connect to any DynamoDB or install DynamoDB Local
 * Start DynamoDB Local with all the parameters supported (e.g port, inMemory, sharedDb)
 * Table Creation for DynamoDB Local

+This plugin is updated by its users, I just do maintenance and ensure that PRs are relevant to the community.
+In other words, if you [find a bug or want a new feature](https://github.com/aheissenberger/serverless-appsync-offline/issues), please help us by becoming one of the contributors.

+##

 ## Install Plugin
 `npm install --save serverless-appsync-offline`